libreswitch/ops/tests/rest/rest_test.md

 ## REST API post method for users

 ### Objective
-The objective of the test is to validate the "/rest/v1/system/users" through the standard REST-API POST method
+The objective of the test is to validate the "/rest/v1/system/users" through the standard REST API POST method.

 ### Requirements
 The requirements for this test case are:

 - OpenSwitch
 - Ubuntu Workstation